CDCgov/fdns-ui-react/src/components/buttons/IconButton.md

 The IconButton component is used to have a simple button with an icon.
 The Icons are passed in as children of the component (see code), and can utilize [Material UI icons](https://material-ui.com/components/material-icons/) or your own custom icons/images.
+There is no external padding or margins by default, you must add it via CSS.

 ```js
     import AccountBoxIcon from '@material-ui/icons/AccountBox';